ewillett11/rosettaMCP/README.md

 Using Simple Cyc Pep predict

 RUN SimpleCycPepPredict.py
-Will prompt inputs and run SimpleCycPep.py predict in rosetta --Enter sequence
+Will prompt inputs and run SimpleCycPep.py predict in rosetta\n --Enter sequence

 --Enter number of iterations